-- Loss of Synchronization can happen when invalid characters are received. - Loss of Alignment can happen when invalid characters are seen or if an /A/ code is not seen in all four XAUI logical lanes at the same time. - See the section, Problems with a High Bit Error Rate.
+• Loss of Synchronization can happen when invalid characters are received.

+- Loss of Alignment can happen when invalid characters are seen or if an /A/ code is not seen in all four XAUI logical lanes at the same time. - See the section, High Bit Error Rate Issues.